 At its core, ISO 27001 provides a framework for managing information security risks effectively.
 It outlines how businesses of all sizes and sectors should establish, implement, maintain, and continuously improve their ISMS to protect sensitive information.
 Think of it as a blueprint for achieving robust information security in a structured and scalable way.

-ISO 27001 is not a one-size-fits-all solution.
-Instead, it encourages companies to tailor their security practices based on their unique risks, objectives, and operational needs.
+ISO 27001 isn’t a one-size-fits-all solution, and it’s one of its biggest advantages – it’s flexible.
+It encourages companies to tailor their security practices based on their unique risks, objectives, and operational needs.

 Key principles of ISO 27001